Care Volunteer Projects in Thailand

 Voluntary Childcare Work with Projects Abroad

-Care volunteers in Thailand are based either in Krabi or Ao Nang.
-In both Krabi and Ao Nang the majority of care projects are in kindergartens with children aged from about 3 to 6 years old.
+Care volunteers in Thailand are based in Krabi.
+The majority of Care projects are in kindergartens with children aged from about 3 to 6 years old.
 This phase of a child's life and the support they receive at this time is incredibly important, and the positive influence a volunteer can have on a child in their pre-school years will hopefully last them for the rest of their lives.

 You can read more detailed information about the aims of the project in our Thailand Care Management Plan.

 Krabi is a one hour flight south of Bangkok and is located on the beautiful Andaman Sea coast of Thailand, which is a particularly popular destination for diving, rock-climbing and those visiting the world famous Phi Phi Marine National Park.